-During 2021, the decrease in reports per 100 employees was driven by the normalization of pandemic conditions.
-The surge in 2020 of reports driven by complaints of unsafe working conditions and disputes caused by unclear COVID-19 policies abated by the year's end.
+During 2021, reports per 100 employees held steady at 4.1.
+This means that despite the normalization of pandemic conditions, the volume of reports remained mostly consistent.
+The surge in 2020 of reports was driven by complaints of unsafe working conditions and disputes caused by unclear COVID-19 policies.
+These complaints shifted in 2021 to disputes about vaccine mandates and later concerns about the Delta and Omicron variants.

 However, reporting has remained high in an increasingly vocal workforce, 90% of which will be Millennial/Gen Zers within the next 5 years.

-Per the Ethics and Compliance Initiative (ECI), 84% of workers report misconduct in organizations with the most effective compliance programs, compared to only 33% in those with weak or non-existent ones.3
+Per the Ethics and Compliance Initiative (ECI), 84% of workers report misconduct in organizations with the most effective compliance programs, compared to only 33% in those with weak or non-existent ones.

 Driving a Speak Up/Listen Up culture is a smart way to improve operational excellence across your organization.
-Remember, the most ethical companies continue to see significantly better performance than their peers, with the "World's Most Ethical Companies" outperforming the general peer group by approximately 25%.4
+Remember, the most ethical companies continue to see significantly better performance than their peers, with the "World's Most Ethical Companies" outperforming the general peer group by approximately 25%.